konfuzio-ai/konfuzio-sdk/docs/sdk/home/index.md

 .. _label-set-concept:

 ### Label Set
-[Label Set](sourcecode.html#label-set) is a group of Labels united.
+[Label Set](sourcecode.html#label-set) is a group of related Labels.
 A Label Set can belong to different Categories and multiple Annotation Sets.
+Every Category has a default Label Set, which can be retrieved with `category.default_label_set`.

+Label Sets have an attribute, `label_set.has_multiple_annotation_sets`, which determines whether more than one Annotation Set can be created per Document.
+If `has_multiple_annotation_sets` is `False`, then only a single Annotation Set with the Label Set can be created per Document.

 .. _bbox-concept: